This article was first published on April 20th, 2017, and was last updated August 2022.

 Remember, your landing page calls to action will change depending on context.
 Above, Shopify’s online store creator page is all about funneling the user towards the offer of a free trial.
 And their call to action doesn’t change even when the user filters across the top menu options.
 For users and search engines, this means that seven unique pages and URLs all amount to the same action and purpose.

 On the blog landing page, the call to action is much more subtle.
 It comes in the form of a suggestive banner ad to join a free webinar that’s about to commence.
 Think about how you can deploy urgency in the same way: it’s one of the most effective motivators.

 SEO-Friendly Content Makes the Difference

 Filling your site with SEO-Friendly content can be the determining factor in a user finding and exploring your site after doing an online search.
 But creating unique, valuable and SEO-friendly content isn’t a small task.
 It can take time, research, and money to create the kind of content that will draw others to your site.

-At Boostability we offer white label local SEO services.
-Outsourcing expert SEO help can allow you to focus on the other crucial areas of your business.
-And our SEO partner program helps get a small business ranking in the top 10 of Google.
-Get started today with Boostability!
+At Boostability we offer white label SEO services that allow you to focus on the other crucial areas of your business while ensuring that your clients are taken care of.
+We get websites ranking in the top 10 results on Google within a matter of months.
+Contact us today for more information!